jonathandewitt-dev/react-shadow-scope/README.md

 ```

 > NOTES:
+> - If you see the following error, you may need to use the [`'use client';` directive](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components) at the top of your modules.
+>   ```
+>   Attempted import error: 'useState' is not exported from 'react' (imported as 'React')."
+>   ```
+>
 > - By default, `<Scope>` applies `display: contents;` to avoid problems with layouts.
 (This preserves accessibility because it lacks semantics to interfere with anyway.)
 You may override this with `:host { /* overrides */ }`.
+>
 > - `<Scope>` creates a `<react-shadow-scope>` element, but doesn't define it as a custom element.
 This avoids cases where `<div>` or `<span>` would break HTML validation.
+>
 > - In some cases, HTML requires certain nesting rules to be valid.
 For example, `<ul>` may only contain `<li>` tags as direct children.
 To work around this, you can either render all `<li>` tags in one parent `<Scope>`, or apply your own semantics with `role="list"` and `role="listitem"` to your markup instead of using `<ul>` and `<li>`.

 ---

 ### Normalize CSS

 This package borrows from [normalize.css](https://necolas.github.io/normalize.css/8.0.1/normalize.css) to make style defaults more consistent across browsers.
-This feature is opt-in by default to hopefully save you some hassle, but you can opt-out any time by setting the `normalize` prop to false.
+This feature is opted-in by default to hopefully save you some hassle, but you can opt-out any time by setting the `normalize` prop to false.

 ```jsx
 <Scope stylesheet={styles} normalize={false}>